-• Foreign currency cash flows are translated at the exchange rates at the dates of the cash flows (or using averages when appropriate).
+Foreign currency cash flows are translated at the exchange rates at the dates of the cash flows (or using averages when appropriate).

-• Generally, all financing and investing cash flows are reported gross.
+Generally, all financing and investing cash flows are reported gross.
 Cash flows are offset only in limited circumstances.

-2.4 Fair value measurement
+Fair value measurement 2.4